Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 Buffalo Stats and Trends

-- The Bulls have been favored by 9 points or more one time this season and have not covered the spread in any of them.
+- The Bulls have yet to cover the spread this season when favored by 9 points or more.

-- Buffalo's games this year have gone over the point total two times in five opportunities (40%).

-- When Buffalo churns out more than 426 yards, the team is 0-1 against the spread and 1-1 overall.
+- When Buffalo picks up over 426 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Bulls have turned the ball over one more time (6 total) than the Bobcats have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.